brittpinder/ios-reference/swift/generics/README.md

 print(num2) // 34
 ```

-Or it can be used to swap to `String` values:
+Or it can be used to swap two `String` values:

 ```swift
 var name1 = "Bob"